naima-tabassum/CSE450-VLSI-Lab/README.md

 # CSE450-VLSI-Lab
-VLSI lab experiments and simulations using Cadence Virtuoso
+CSE 450 VLSI Lab experiments and simulations using Cadence Virtuoso and Xilinx ISE.